 Jackson Walker’s team included partners Sam K. Hildebrand, Andrew L. Baumgardner, Peter R. Broderick, Brian Dethrow, Leonard H. Dougal, George E. Hinchey, John V. Jansonius, Steven R. Jenkins, Ronald D. Kerridge, Ann M. Leafstedt, William J. McDonough, Jr., James M. McDonough, Mark H. Miller, Amanda Shaw-Castro, and David A. Snyder; senior counsel Erik S. Romberg and Carlos R. Treviño; and associates Arturo Cavazos, Jr., Shari Y. Mao, and Ruth S. Thomson.

+On January 8, 2020, The Texas Lawbook listed Whataburger’s sale to BDT Capital among the top 10 most important deals in Texas during 2019.
 For more information about the transaction, view “Whataburger Positions Itself for the Future.”